 Shared only with her permission, here are some great, clear examples of what this work can do for a high school singer!
-Listen as Sandra narrates this side by side example of Alex singing in her lesson with me this past fall:
+Listen as Sandra narrates this side by side example of Alex singing in her lesson with me in the fall of 2020.

 Before warming up her voice to record this audition, Alex took the time to incorporate a constructive rest, something Sandra teaches us during this series.
 This simple lie-down practice organizes the lower body to free the breathing container.

 I’ve noticed that if I do the lie down before I sing, it really makes a difference.
 When you’re lying down, it doesn’t seem like it’s doing anything, but once you compare it to singing without doing that, you’re like...interesting...it actually DID do something!
 Usually I’d sing after some other activity so my mind was still on the other thing.
 But then after taking the time to center myself and my mind, it works!
 Also, I’ve been more aware of how I’ve been sitting for online school since I’ve been sitting a lot.
 I feel like I’ve always been aware of it but since I’ve started this course, my back hasn’t hurt.
 I’ve been trying to implement the things we are talking about here, and it works.
 So yay!